How to Use Performance Improvement Plans to Create a Supportive and High Performance Culture

 When employees are not producing as much work as they should on any given day or week, having them follow a performance improvement plan may be helpful.

-For example, suppose you run a content marketing agency.
+For example, suppose you run a content marketing and B2B SaaS SEO agency.
 One of your best writers begins to lag significantly.
 Instead of writing the standard 15,000 words weekly, they only submit 5,000.
 Yet, you require more productivity.
 So, you ask the employee what's wrong, and they tell you they just adopted a baby and are struggling to cope.

 In deference to the writer's additional responsibilities as a new parent, you could set a 10,000-word limit per week, order them to submit 2,000 words of work to the supervising editor by the end of each day, and schedule a bi-weekly check-in for at least three months.